-We evaluated the performance of the KDPS method across simulation scenarios reflective of real-world cohorts.
-Utilizing the kinship structure derived from the UK Biobank dataset (Bycroft et al. 2018) and a corresponding set of categorical and numerical phenotypes, a complex related network (n ~100,000) was simulated.
-The performance of KDPS was then assessed under a diverse array of parameters, as detailed in Table 1.
-Furthermore, we have also applied KDPS on real-world phenotypes in the UK Biobank dataset.
-We tested removing related subjects regarding four binary phenotypes of interest: schizophrenia, acute myocardial infarction, multiple sclerosis and alcohol drinking (ever consumed alcohol).
-A fuzziness score of 0 was used and results were compared between the approach where phenotypic information was considered during the subject prioritization process (phenotype-aware) and the approach where phenotypic information was not considered (phenotype-naïve).
+We evaluated the performance of the KDPS method via simulation and real-world scenarios.
+A complex related network (n~100 000 pairs) was simulated based on on UK Biobank kinship structure based on and a simulated set of categorical and numerical phenotypes,, as detailed in Table 1.
+Furthermore, KDPS was applied to real-world phenotypes in the UK Biobank dataset, using four binary phenotypes: schizophrenia, acute myocardial infarction, multiple sclerosis and alcohol drinking (ever consumed alcohol).
+A fuzziness score of zero was used and results were compared between the approach where phenotypic information was considered during the subject prioritization process (phenotype-aware) and in which phenotypic information was not considered (phenotype-naïve).
+All testing was performed using a single thread job (Intel(R) Xeon(R) CPU E5-4650 v3 @ 2.10GHz) and 4 Gb of memory

 Results